henrypoydar/couchrest-rails/README.md

 ## TODO

+* Design docs per model instead of app?
 * A persistent connection object?
-* A thin CouchDocument class around Couchrest::ExtendedDocument for extending (timestamp hooks, basic views, validation?)
+Keep-alive?
 * Restrict model to default attributes and their types?
 * Mechanism for better view testing?
 * Gemify